n-starlight/url-shortener/README.md

      iterations.....................: 1418    125.314964/s
      ![image](https://github.com/user-attachments/assets/09bae263-9275-478e-b760-888ed100da03)

-When duration is 1s and just increasing users
-Up to 400 looping VUs for 1s over 1 stages (gracefulRampDown: 30s, gracefulStop: 30s)
-running (02.8s), 000/400 VUs, 399 complete and 0 interrupted iterations
+When duration is 1s and just increasing concurrent calls Up to 400 looping VUs for 1s over 1 stages (gracefulRampDown: 30s, gracefulStop: 30s) running (02.8s), 000/400 VUs, 399 complete and 0 interrupted iterations
 ![image](https://github.com/user-attachments/assets/62a5dbef-539e-4f47-975e-d9237d87cda8)
-MAX RPS is around 150/s

 So it can only handle around this much of concurrent vus like 460 something until the requests start getting timed out .
 Again the database is bottleneck ,like response null errors would occur indicating that api waiting for connection but no available connections found .

 Few Possible Solutions --
 1) Increase connection pool size,max overflow size (beyond pool size connections)
+2) Database optimisation(Already optimised)
+3) Horizintal scaling(load balancers as in add more instances of application)